arunrajora/nd013-c1-vision-starter/README.md

 ```
 #### Cross validation
 We are going to train the model on 60% of the datset and use 20% for validation.
 The last 20% is for the test datset.
 We have used it to generate the three demo videos to see how the model performs.
-* The 100 datset files were shuffled randomly.
+* The 100 dataset files were shuffled randomly.
 * When training the model, we set shuffle to true.
-* This way, the script will create a buffer and from each random file, fetch images randomly to get the batch sizes.
+* This way, the script will create a buffer and from each random file, fetch instances randomly to create a batch.

 ### Edit the config file